-During a dilation and curettage procedure (D&C), your provider uses a vaginal speculum to hold the walls of the vagina apart.
-Then your provider inserts a series of rods (dilators) of increasing thickness to open (dilate) your cervix and allow access to your uterus.
-Next, your provider inserts a long, thin instrument (curette) through your cervix into your uterus and carefully removes the tissue lining the inside of the uterus.
+During a dilation and curettage procedure, also called D&C, a vaginal speculum is used to hold the walls of the vagina apart.
+Then a series of rods of increasing thickness, called dilators, are inserted to open the cervix slowly.
+This allow access to the uterus.
+Next, a long, thin tool called a curette is inserted through the cervix into the uterus.
+With this tool, the tissue lining the inside of the uterus is carefully removed.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.